Conservation Management Plan Project

 Further information on Conservation Management Plans

-- Heritage Lottery Fund, Conservation plan guidance, October 2012
+- National Lottery Heritage Fund, Conservation plan guidance, October 2012

 - Watkins, John and Wright, Tom, ed, The Management & Maintenance of Historic Parks, Gardens & Landscapes.
 The English Heritage Handbook, 2007 (Francis Lincoln Ltd)